open-telemetry/opentelemetry-collector-contrib/exporter/elasticsearchexporter/README.md

 By default, the exporter will perform its own buffering and batching, as configured through the `flush` config, and `batcher` will be unused.
-By setting `batcher::enabled` to either `true` or `false`, the exporter will not perform any of its own buffering or batching, and the `flush` config will be ignored.
+By setting `batcher::enabled` to either `true` or `false`, the exporter will not perform any of its own buffering or batching, and the `flush` config will be ignored, except `flush::bytes`.
+`flush::bytes` can be used to limit the size of a bulk request, compressed or not, but the actual request body size may overshoot the limit.
 In a future release when the `batcher` config is stable, and has feature parity with the exporter's existing `flush` config, it will be enabled by default.

 Using the common `batcher` functionality provides several benefits over the default behavior: